trufflesuite/drizzle/README.md

 Then, make changes and commit as usual.

-#### Testing and debugging a ganache-suite
+#### Testing and debugging with Ganache

 Start and wait for Ganache to initialize.

     $ yarn ganache

-You'll know when the console shows:
+You'll know when the console shows the following:

     test-truffle-contracts: Listening on 127.0.0.1:9545

-Deploy the contracts to Ganache
+Open up another terminal and deploy the contracts to Ganache:

     $ yarn ganache:deploy